 - How long is my cervix and is it showing signs of thinning?

-You can find a list of 15 questions to ask your LMC, as recommended by the TTTS Foundation here, and a full explanation of why you should ask those questions here.
+You can find a list of 15 questions to ask, as recommended by the TTTS Foundation here, and a full explanation of why you should ask those questions here.

 Prenatal Education: Can you recommend any good prenatal classes that cater for twin pregnancies?